top of page

 Turnitin is an education technology company that provides a suite of solutions for academic institutions.

 Clarity from Turnitin is designed to bring transparency to the student writing process by providing visibility to educators into their writing journey, including their use of AI tools along the way.
+This helps the educators to assess the student work for academic integrity and originality.

 Supporting Academic Integrity in an Evolving Writing Landscape